-Soak up the harmonious ambience of the Temple of Heaven.
+Start the day soaking up the harmonious ambience of the Temple of Heaven.
 Next, walk across the lengths of Tiananmen Square and into the magnificent Forbidden City, involving 3-4 hours on foot.
 This evening, feast on the city's most famous dish - Peking duck.

-The Forbidden City is closed on Mondays.
-If this day of touring falls on a Monday, your touring in Beijing will be switched around so that the Forbidden City is visited on an alternative day.
+Please note: The Forbidden City is closed on Mondays.
+If this day of touring falls on a Monday, your touring in Beijing will be switched round so that the Forbidden City is visited on an alternative day.